-To plate the vehicle the owner(s) needs current proof of Colorado insurance.
-One owner must come into the Motor Vehicle Office to show Secure and Verifiable Identification.
+To obtain plates and registration at one of our Motor Vehicle Branch offices the owner(s) must provide Secure and Verifiable Identification along with current proof of Colorado insurance.
 If the owner(s) cannot come into the office they may complete a DMV Power of Attorney (DR2175) appointing someone else to process the transaction on their behalf.
 If transferring plates, the registration for the previous vehicle is required.

 6. I am moving to Colorado from out of state.
 What should I do?

 To register your vehicle in Colorado, the owner(s) or the agent if using a Power of Attorney (DR2175), must bring in a current out-of-state registration (not expired over 6 months) or the out-of-state title, a completed VIN verification (DR2698), a weight slip if applicable (for trucks between 4,501 and 10,000 lbs), proof of Colorado insurance and Secure and Verifiable Identification.
 To estimate ownership tax click here (Calculator).
 Additional information is available on the New Residents page.

 7. I am a military non-resident.
 How do I apply for the nonresidence affidavit?